 Ridding Your Home of a Flea Infestation

-Suppose your house becomes infested with fleas despite all your best efforts at prevention.
+Suppose your house becomes a flea infestation hotbed despite all your best efforts at prevention.
 Rest easy knowing that there is no need to use toxic pesticides in your home to resolve the problem!

 Lightly dusting the infested areas with food grade diatomaceous earth will kill the fleas in only one day.
 Vacuum up the visible residue the following day and voila! no more fleas!
 Because diatomaceous earth is a mechanical rather than a chemical killer, it does not work on flea eggs, so you may need to reapply if a secondary wave of fleas emerge 1-4 weeks later.
 The good news is that a thorough vacuum after the diatomaceous earth eliminates the adult flea problem is usually all that is required to prevent a reinfestation from hatching eggs later.